sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 To delete an empty directory, type ``rmdir directory`` (``directory`` is the name of the directory).

-Type ``rm -r directory`` to remove directory with its contents (``directory`` is the name of the directory which you want to delete).
-You will notice you have to enter "yes" before deleting each file.
-To delete the contents without doing that, run the command in shell script.
-See [Shell script](#shell-script).
+Type ``rm -r dir``, it will go into to the directory and removes everyting.

 ## mv - move (rename) files